How To Create To-Do Lists In WordPress

 Complete To-Do Item Capability

-This option allows the chosen capability to mark to-do items as completed or uncompleted.
+This enables the selected capability to mark to-do items as completed or uncompleted.

 Add To-Do Item Capability

-Here you can permit the chosen capability to add new to-do items.
+This setting enables the selected capability to add new to-do items.

 Edit To-Do Item Capability

-This option permits the selected capability to edit existing to-do items.
+This option allows the chosen capability to edit existing items.

 Assign To-Do Item Capability

-Here you can permit the chosen capability to assign items to individual users.
+This enables the selected capability to delegate to-do items to individual users.

 View All Assigned Tasks Capability